 Where do I go for more information about MyBill?
-Visit the MyBill page of the SBS website.
+Visit the MyBill page of the Business and Financial Services website.

 I’m a student and I’m unable to log on to MyBill.
 How do I sign on?
-If you have forgotten your UCMNetID username or password, you can reclaim your UCMNetID and reset the password.
+MyBill is accessed through a link on your student portal.
+If you have forgotten your UCMNetID username or password and cannot log into your portal, you can reclaim your UCMNetID and reset the password.

 How do I view my UC Merced student account?
-Your student account can be viewed online at epay.ucmerced.edu.
-From the home page, click the Students tab and select Student Account.
+Your student account can be viewed online at MyBill, a link to which is on your student portal.

 How do I make a payment towards my student account?
 You can pay online, in person, or by mail.
-For detailed information about making an online payment, view our Making Online Payments tutorial.
+For detailed information about making an online payment, view our webpage on the Payment Methods available to you.
 You can also mail payments to: